DrTTom/GordianKnot/README.md

 # Usage as Tests

-As long as there is no official repository used, call `gradle publishToMavenLocal` in this project and add reposity `mavenLocal()` to your target gradle project (for maven you may skip this entry).
+As long as there is no official repository used, call `gradle publishToMavenLocal` in this project and add repository `mavenLocal()` to your target gradle project (for maven you may skip this entry).
 Include the following dependency into the test compile class path of your project: